Home Watch Compare Cart Account

-In this section you will find an increasing number of articles that deal with successful combinations of wine and food.
-Many of the dishes come from the Hanselounge kitchen, others we have developed or cooked ourselves.
-For wine lovers, the right combination is crucial, because there is hardly anything better than a successful combination of good basic products, which are prepared into a small or large feast, and the right wine.
-Because when the two go together, 1 and 1 don't become 2, but sometimes 3 or 4, that's how much wine and food can push each other.
-However, unsuccessful combinations can drag wines and food down and quickly turn sour or bitter.
+In this section you will find an increasing number of articles dealing with successful food and wine pairings.
+For wine lovers, the right combination is crucial, because there is hardly anything better than a successful combination of good basic products, which are prepared into a small or large feast, and the matching wine.

 Lobster and wine